reflex-dev/reflex/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new custom component for Reflex
+about: Suggest a new feature for Reflex
 title: ''
 labels: 'feature request'
 assignees: ''